CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

     >**Note**: You might experience delays with updates of the dynamic membership groups.
 To expedite the update, navigate to the group blade, display its **Dynamic membership rules** blade, **Edit** the rule listed in the **Rule syntax** textbox by adding whitespace at the end, and **Save** the change.

-1. Navigate back to the **Groups - All groups** blade, click the entry representing the **IT System Administrators** group and, then display its **Members** blade and verify that the list of group members.
+1. Navigate back to the **Groups - All groups** blade, click the entry representing the **IT System Administrators** group and, then display its **Members** blade and verify the list of group members.

 ### Task 3: Create a Microsoft Entra ID tenant